SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### AI
  - Improved Germany behaviour to represent current strategies

+#### France
+ - Removed subsequent communists in government events
+ - Reorganise the Aviation Industry now matched vanilla

+#### Germany
+ - Now transfers Oslo and spawns some divisions when declaring on Norway
+ - Subsidize Hoesch-Benzin no longer bypasses

+#### Norway
+ - Vanilla tree added, now must be invaded by Germany
+ - Nordland must be controlled by Germany rather than fascist Norway for the civ shipments

 #### Soviet Union
  - Boris Stetchkin now land scientist for his work on the Tsar Tank
  - Land facility moved to Found the PCDI